massgov/mayflower/packages/react/README.md

 > This command will create create a new `.tsx` copy of the Button index.js file and converts it to typescript, in the same place.

-> This is an intermediate step of the final distribution.
-In the build step, this script will run on each component, then the generated type declarations of the component will be extracted into a `d.ts` file and placed in the distribution folder.
+> This replicates an intermediate step of the final distribution.
+In the build step, a similar conversion process will run on each component saving its results into the `types` folder, then the generated type declarations of the component will be extracted into a `d.ts` file and placed in the distribution folder.
 > This can also be used for development/debugging purposes.

 Eventually, we want to fully convert mayflower-react to a typescript component library.
 See what's next in [this Jira ticket](https://massgov.atlassian.net/browse/DP-26542).